metacpan/metacpan-cpan-extracted/distros/P/Plack-App-GraphQL/README.md

 An object, hashref or coderef that field resolvers can use to look up requests.
 Generally the method or hash keys will match the query or mutation keys.
 See the examples for more.

+You can override this at runtime (with for example a bit of middleware) by using the 'plack.graphql.root\_value' key in the PSGI $env.
+This may or my not be considered a good practice :)  Some examples suggest always using the $context for stuff like this while other examples seem to think its a good idea.
+I choose to rather enable this ability and let you decide what is right for your application.

 ## resolver